Everything you need to know about Kurt Weill’s Street Scene in one place, right here!

 Numbers such as Anna’s ‘Somehow I Never Could Believe’ is Puccini-like both harmonically and in its emotional intensity, as is Frank’s dramatic ‘Let Things Be Like They Always Was’.
 On the other hand, we have Sam’s bluesy, brooding ‘Lonely House’ and the high energy ‘Moon-faced, Starry-eyed’ – a full-on Broadway style song and dance sequence!
 In our production, this number will be performed by music theatre stars, as opposed to opera singers.

 The libretto (lyrics) is written in the everyday language of the people at the time.
-Below, hear a few highlights via Spotify from the Original Broadway Cast recording (1947):
+Below, hear a few highlights from our own cast and orchestra in rehearsal.

 What is this production like?

-Look out for everyday objects becoming something magical – such as a New York streetlight transforming into the ‘moon’ for ‘Moon-faced, Starry-eyed’, reflecting the running theme of escapism in the piece.
+Look out for everyday objects becoming something magical – such as a New York streetlight transforming into the ‘moon’ for ‘Moon-faced, Starry-eyed’ (see the number in rehearsal below!) reflecting the running theme of escapism in the piece.
 Costumes are 1940s in style, and all define individual characters.

 Who was the composer?